Voxelum/minecraft-launcher-core-node/README.md

     import { ResourcePack } from 'ts-minecraft'
     const fileFullPath;
     Promise<ResourcePack> packPromise = ResourcePack.read(fileFullPath);
-    // or you want read from folder Promise<ResourcePack> fromFolder = ResourcePack.readFolder(fileFullPath);
+    // or you want read from folder, same function call Promise<ResourcePack> fromFolder = ResourcePack.read(fileFullPath);

+    // if you have already read the file, don't want to reopen the file
+    // the file path will be only used for resource pack name const fileContentBuffer: Buffer;
+    Promise<ResourcePack> packPromise = ResourcePack.read(fileFullPath, fileContentBuffer);

 Read ResourcePack from filePath